mcellteam/mcell/libmcell/documentation/generated/callbacks.rst

   | - volume-surface reaction - position where the volume molecule hit the wall with the surface molecule.

 * | **geometry_object**: GeometryObject = None
-  | Set only for surface reactions.
+  | Set only for surface reactions or reactions with surface classes.
   | Object on whose surface where the reaction occured.

 * | **wall_index**: int = -1
-  | Set only for surface reactions.
+  | Set only for surface reactions or reactions with surface classes.
   | Index of wall belonging to the geometry_object where the reaction occured,
   | i.e. where the volume molecule hit the wall with a surface molecule or
   | wall where the diffusing surface reactant reacted.

 * | **pos2d**: Vec2 = None
-  | Set only for surface reactions.
+  | Set only for surface reactions or reactions with surface classes.
   | Specifies where reaction occured in the 2d UV coordinates defined by the wall where the reaction occured,
   | specific meaning depends on the reaction type\:
   | - unimolecular reaction - position of the reacting molecule,